Items for consideration by Executive Council

 - some proclamations;

 - establishing a public inquiry under the Inquiries Act 2013; and

-- various appointments, including chief executives of government departments.
+- various appointments, including of chief executives of agencies.

 The need for Executive Council action on a particular matter will be indicated in the relevant statutory provision by the words “in Council” (that is, “the Governor-General in Council” or “by Order in Council”).